 Health & safety

-Standards for handling more traditionally recognized safety risks in construction are changing too.
+Standards for handling more traditionally recognized safety risks on construction sites are changing too.
 The Center for Construction Research and Training (CPWR) and the American Society of Safety Professionals (ASSP) conducted a survey about falls from heights this past summer, and the results may impact the safety standards contractors use in the future.

 The COVID-19 pandemic changed the way we look at safety forever, as workforce tracing upped the ante on record-keeping and compliance and gave us a broader scope of worker safety to consider.

-Construction is well-known for delayed project deadlines.
+The construction industry is well-known for delayed project deadlines.
 A recent survey from the National Multifamily Housing Council found that 90% of contractors are experiencing project delays.

 Recent years and months have made slowed schedules even more common.
 Ongoing supply chain challenges are just one of the elements that can delay a construction project.
 Political pressures, labor shortages, and climate-related weather volatility can also result in slowed schedules, which ultimately cost money and can jeopardize successful project completion.